AllenInstitute/BarWare-pipeline/README.md

 #### Stage 1: Counting HTOs with BarCounter

-**SampleSheet.csv**
+**samplesheet.csv**
-The SampleSheet.csv file specifies which samples are associated with which barcodes.
+The samplesheet.csv file specifies which samples are associated with which barcodes.
 This .csv should have the following columns:
-- SampleID: The name of each multiplexed sample
+- sample_id: The name of each multiplexed sample
-- PoolID: An identifier for the pool of samples to demultiplex
+- pool_id: An identifier for the pool of samples to demultiplex
-- HashName: The name of the HTOs used for hashing
+- hash_name: The name of the HTOs used for hashing
-- HashTag: The sequence of the HTO barcodes used for hashing
+- hash_tag: The sequence of the HTO barcodes used for hashing

-**example SampleSheet**
+**example samplesheet**
 ```
-SampleID,PoolID,HashName,HashTag
+sample_id,pool_id,hash_name,hash_tag
 2735BW-MEM-1,X017-P1,HT1,GTCAACTCTTTAGCG
 2735BW-MEM-2,X017-P1,HT2,TGATGGCCTATTGGG
 2735BW-NIV-1,X017-P1,HT3,TTCCGCCTCTCTTTG